What is Version Control:General

 te:testProject te$ git checkout -b testBranch Switched to a new branch 'testBranch'

-You can choose any name for your branch name and This command automatically creates a new branch (stemming from the exact point that your repository is CURRENTLY at), and then ‘checks it out’, meaning it will move you to that branch, off of the master branch.
+You can choose any name for your branch name.
+This command will automatically create a new branch (stemming from the exact point that your repository is CURRENTLY at), and then will ‘check it out’, meaning it will move you to that branch, off of the master branch.

 After running the above command, you can use the git branch command to confirm that your branch was created (along with viewing what other branches you have associated with your repository):